 The HoneyBull Magnetic Locks are budget-friendly magnet locks for cabinets and drawers.
-The locks come in a set of 14 locks and 2 keys.
-The locks are adhesive installation and come with a template for easier installation alignment.
-We like that these locks can be turned off when not needed, and you can remove the adhesive with no lasting impact on the location.
+The set includes 14 locks and two keys.
+The locks have adhesive installation and come with a template for installation alignment.
+We like that these locks can turn off when not needed, and you can remove the adhesive with no lasting impact on the location.
 Magnet locks prevent potential pinching injury, and we had no difficulties during testing.

-The adhesive on these locks, like all adhesive, can fail, which could provide access to areas baby should be.
+The adhesive on these locks, like all adhesives, can fail, which could provide access to areas baby should be.
 There is also the chance you could misplace the keys, which would result in no access to the cabinet for anyone.
 We recommend keeping backup keys in a designated safe location to avoid cabinet downtime.
 Overall, if you need magnet locks and are ready to keep track of keys, this is a good option on a budget.